cluck135/Employee-Tracker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow)](https://opensource.org/licenses/MIT)

 ## Description
-A javascript project using terminal to manager and change a database in SQL
+A javascript project using terminal to manage and change a database in SQL

 ## Table of Contents
 - [Installation Instructions](#installation-instructions)